Last Updated: September 2020

 You have the right to request that we remove your information from our records, or stop using it for particular purposes.
 We will do this wherever possible, with the following exceptions:

-If restriction would prevent us providing a service you have asked for (e.g. membership/booking) and you still wish to receive the service
+• If any restriction would prevent us providing a service you have asked for (eg membership/booking) and you still wish to receive the service